 That’s why hope is rising in many quarters for the prospects of the International Food Security Treaty (IFST).
 Based on existing international covenants, the IFST aims to establish enforceable international law guaranteeing the right to be free from hunger, and to oblige countries to establish their own related national laws.
 The IFST has been recognized as a crucial missing link in the world’s efforts to eliminate hunger by leading figures in the United Nations, anti-hunger organizations, the U.S. Congress and courts system, and national religious groups.

-These pages about the IFST will give you a glimpse of a vital new development in human history, through which anyone can help realize the world's potential to become more secure and just.
+Browse this website for a glimpse of a vital new development in human history, through which anyone can help realize the world’s potential to become more secure and just.